emlased/MONAI-Label-on-Runpod/README.md

 Finally, afer applying a smoothing filter, this is the output.
 It includes only the main lung nodule and using this method took approximately 1 to 2 minutes to segment.
 ![DeepGrow 4](images/DeepGrow_4.png)

+Since this output is acceptable, it can be submitted to the server using the Submit Label button.
+After submitting 10 or so labels, the model can be fine tuned.
+First select DeepGrow 2D in the models section under the Active Learning tab.
+Then select the Train button.
+The MONAI Label server logs on RunPod will output the progress of training and the DICE score after each training epoch.
+Then do the same with the DeepGrow 3D model.

 ## Quality Control with MONAI Review

 ### For Labelers